Dr. Kevin Greuloch

 Dr. Luong’s passion is utilizing a variety of specialty contact lenses to manage irregular corneal conditions, including patients with keratoconus, pellucid marginal degeneration, corneal transplants, and ocular surface diseases.
 As a certified Paragon CRT contact lens practitioner, he brings the world of orthokeratology (Ortho-K) and myopia control to Complete Eye Care, Inc.—providing patients an alternative to traditional eyewear and eye surgery.

-Dr. Luong currently serves as President-Elect of the St. Louis Optometric Society.
+Dr. Luong currently serves as the President of the St. Louis Optometric Society.
 Additional professional affiliations include the American Optometric Association, Missouri Optometric Association, and the Heart of America Contact Lens Society.

 Through an array of clinical externships, Dr. Luong has extensive training in primary eye care, ocular disease, and contact lenses.
 Of note—he received his ocular disease experience while treating veterans at the Kansas City VA Medical Center.
 Dr. Luong’s contact lens training was completed at The Koetting Associates, a nationally recognized specialty contact lens practice.